ranger-ross/yakman/README.md

 ## About this project

-My goal with this project is to provide an Open Source storage egnostic config manager for backend systems.
+My goal with this project is to provide an Open Source storage agnostic config manager for backend systems.
 The primary audience for this project are software teams that have reached a scale where they need a way to manage application configs across multiple applications/projects.

 ### Motivations / Goals

 - Update application configs quickly without restarting applications
-- Language/framework egonistic
+- Language/framework agnostic
 - Simple to setup with sane defaults
-- Storage engine egonistic, meaning you can use whatever storage system you already have (Blob storage, SQL, KV, ect)
+- Storage engine agnostic, meaning you can use whatever storage system you already have (Blob storage, SQL, KV, ect)
-- Low cost effective
+- Cost effective
 - Avoid vendor lock in
 - Kubernetes first (however I would like to support Serverless projects/teams too)